 Create an Environment

-Environments are a powerful way to customize your Package builds and Deploy builds in order create different configurations based on the environment variables passed in at build time.
+Environments are a powerful way to customize your native builds and live update builds in order create different configurations based on the environment variables passed in at build time.
 When combined with the Automation feature, development teams can easily configure development, staging, and production build configurations, allowing them to embrace DevOps best practices and ship better quality updates faster than ever.

 Create an Environment